rust-lang/rust/src/doc/guide.md

 }
 ```

-And try to build it.
+Try to build it.
 You'll get an error:

 ```{bash}
 $ cargo build